 Bribery charges under this stature are brought as felony offenses.

-- imprisonment in state prison for up to four years, and/or
+- imprisonment in state prison or county jail for up to four years, and/or

 - substantial fines.